DaNoob8157/JavaCalc/README.md

 - Allowing the entire operation to show rather than just the first constant and operator in simple calculator
 - adding more conversions for converter calculator
+- The history is a little bit buggy, and disorganized
+- Making it so that the simple calculator can do PEMDAS(order of operations)

 ## Button Sound Credit